Annual Verification of a Cyber Charter Student’s School District of Residence

-In addition to completing the Cyber Charter School Enrollment and Residency Verification Form (PDF), a parent or guardian must provide a document containing their name and address, on any of the following:
+In addition to completing the Cyber Charter School Residency Verification Form (PDF), a parent or guardian must provide a document containing their name and address, on any of the following:

 - A current deed;